 Summary and My Work

 I provide all of the solution-focused short-term methods listed here and am happy to discuss how one of these approaches might benefit you, a loved one, or your family.
 I can weave these techniques into specialty areas, such as Brief CBT for Fear of Flying and Public Speaking.
+It can be a part of time-limited methods such as therapy for holiday anxiety.

 Connecting for Brief Therapy